Navigation

 Where can I get a copy of my subdivision plat?

-The official plat is recorded at the Register of Deeds Office located on the second floor of the County Courthouse at 11th and Massachusetts Street.
+The official plat is recorded at the Register of Deeds Office located on the third floor of the County Courthouse at 11th and Massachusetts Street.
 Reduced copies are also on file in the City Public Works Department located on the ground floor of City Hall at 6th and Massachusetts Street.
+You may also access the plat images with the Interactive Mapping feature.
+Here is a short video on how to search subdivision’s.

 Can I operate a business in my home?